OpenHack/openhack.github.com/toledo/index.markdown

 ### Contact Info

-Andrew "Sticky" Lynch is the host of Toledo Openhack.
-You can get in contact with him at [aklynch11us@gmail.com](mailto:aklynch11us@gmail.com).
-Please email me with any suggestions or critiques to improve Openhack Toledo!
+Greg Miller and Steve Newsted are the hosts of Toledo Openhack.
+You can get in contact with Greg  [shrinkfolio@gmail.com](mailto:shrinkfolio@gmail.com) and Steve [newsted@gmail.com](newsted@gmail.com).
+Please email either of us with  suggestions or critiques to improve Openhack Toledo!